B-Salinas/github-should-have-a-blog/23/04-06-algoexpert.md

 #### Thursday, Apr 6, 2023.

+5:15 PM.

-Listening to [What is the AlgoExpert introduction video](https://www.algoexpert.io/product).
-It's 5:15pm, I was let go from Meta on Tuesday evening.
+Listening to [What is the AlgoExpert introduction video](https://www.algoexpert.io/product). ~~It's 5:15pm,~~ I was let go from Meta on Tuesday evening.

 I'm still in shock, but it's already happened.
 I've been in this position before when I was let go from a real estate startup.
 Both were amazing opportunities and I've learned a lot since then.